Key Takeaways

 Weight loss medications have earned quite a reputation, and one of the most common types is semaglutide.
 This class of medication works by mimicking GLP-1, a naturally occurring hormone that regulates appetite and helps control blood sugar levels.

-Currently, there are three semaglutide medications approved by the Food and Drug Administration (FDA): Wegovy, Ozempic, and Rybelsus.
+Currently, there are three medications approved by the Food and Drug Administration (FDA): Wegovy, Ozempic, and Rybelsus.
 Each has different intended uses and comes with its own set of pros and cons.
-Throw in compounded semaglutide, and the options can be overwhelming.
-Learning the key differences between the four types makes it easier to decide which is right for you.
+Learning the key differences between the three types makes it easier to decide which is right for you.

 Wegovy vs Ozempic vs Rybelsus Breakdown